-In this recipe Tony Rodd, who opens a new London based restaurant Copper & Ink this autumn, combines two of the most popular Fairtrade ingredients to create a simply sumptuous delight for chocolate lovers.
+In this recipe Tony Rodd, owner of London based restaurant Copper & Ink , combines two of the most popular Fairtrade ingredients to create a sumptuous delight for chocolate lovers.

 Chocolate Week has become an annual celebration, but whilst enjoying a bit of chocolatey goodness spare a thought for the farmers growing the cocoa beans that go into your favourite bar.